 Can I put Drano down my washing machine drain?

-Yes, Drano or any drain cleaner can be used to unclog your washing machine drain.
+Yes, you can use Drano or any drain cleaner to unclog your washing machine drain.
 However, don’t put the Drano in the washing machine itself, and make sure you run the washer without a load of laundry before normal use.
+Learn how to maintain a washer and dryer effectively with our guide.